UltimateForm/mordhauTitles/README.md

    1. this is where playtimes are stored, in minutes

 #### Ingame features
-- while ingame players can write `.playtime` to obtain their playtimes
 - players will have playtime titles appended to their names according to how long they have played on your server
 - playtime titles are replaced by titles added via `.addTag PLAYFABID`
+- while ingame players can write `.playtime` to obtain their playtimes
+- commands
+  - `.playtime` shows player's current playtime
+  - `.rank` shows player's current and next playtime rank/tag

 #### .env Config
 1. DB_CONNECTION_STRING (connection string)